-The earliest graphic recordings were based on studies of mandibular movements by Balkwill^[9] in 1866.
-The intersection of the arcs produced by the right and left condyles formed the apex of what is known as the Gothic Arch tracing.
+"The earliest graphic recordings were based on studies of mandibular movements by Balkwill^[9] in 1866.
+The intersection of the arcs produced by the right and left condyles formed the apex of what is known as the Gothic arch tracing.

-The first known "Needle Point Tracing" was by Hiesse in 1897, and the technique was improved and popularized by GYSI around 1910.
-The tracer made by GYSI was an extraoral incisal tracer.
+"The first known "needle point tracing" was by Hiesse in 1897, and the technique was improved and popularized by GYSI around 1910.
+The tracer made by GYSI was an extra-oral incisal tracer.
 The tracing plate coated with wax, was attached to the mandibular rim.
 A spring-loaded pin or marker was mounted on the maxillary rim.
 The rims were made of modeling compound to maintain the vertical dimension of occlusion.
 When a good tracing was recorded, the patient held the rims in the apex of the tracing while notches were scored in the rims for orientation.

-Clapp^[1] in 1914 described the use of a GYSI tracer which was attached directly to the impression trays.
+Clapp,^[1] in 1914, described the use of a GYSI tracer which was attached directly to the impression trays.

 Sears^[1] used lubricated rims for easier movement.
 He placed the needle point tracer on the mandibular rim and the plate on the maxillary rim.
 He believed this made the angle of the tracing more acute and more easily discernible.
 He would then cement the rims together for removal.

-Phillips^[1] in 1927 recognized that any lateral movements of the jaw would cause interference of the rims which could result in a distorted record.
-He developed a plate for the upper rim and a tripoded ball bearing mounted on a jackscrew for the lower rim.
-The occlusion rims were removed, and when the patient had produced the proper extraoral tracing, softened compound was inserted between the trial bases.
-This innovation was named the "Central Bearing Point".
+Phillips,^[1] in 1927, recognized that any lateral movement of the jaw would cause interference of the rims which could result in a distorted record.
+He developed a plate for the upper rim and a tripoded ball bearing mounted on a jack screw for the lower rim.
+The occlusion rims were removed, and when the patient had produced the proper extra-oral tracing, softened compound was inserted between the trial bases.
+This innovation was termed the "central bearing point".

-In 1929, Stansbery^[1] introduced a technique which incorporated a curved plate with a 4-inch radius (corresponding to Monson's curve) mounted on the upper rim.
-A central bearing screw was attached to the lower plate with a 3-inch radius curve (reverse-Monson curve).
-After the extraoral tracing was made, plaster was injected between the rims to form a biconcave centric registration.
+In 1929, Stansbery^[1] introduced a technique which incorporated a curved plate with a four-inch radius (corresponding to Monson's curve) mounted on the upper rim.
+A central bearing screw was attached to the lower plate with a three-inch radius curve (reverse-Monson curve).
+After the extra-oral tracing was made, plaster was injected between the rims to form a biconcave centric registration.

-Hall^[1] in 1929 used Stansbery's method but substituted compound for Centric Relation record.
+Hall,^[1] in 1929, used Stansbery's method but substituted compound for Centric Relation record.

-Later graphic recording methods used the central bearing point to produce the Gothic Arch tracing.
+Later, graphic recording methods used the central bearing point to produce the Gothic arch tracing.
 Hardy^[1] and Pleasure^[10] described the use of Coble Balancer, and Hardy later designed a modified intraoral tracer similar to the cobles.
-Hardy and Porter in 1942 made a depression with a round bur at the apex of the tracing.
+Hardy and Porter, in 1942, made a depression with a round bur at the apex of the tracing.
 The patient would hold the bearing point in the depression while plaster was injected for the centric record.

-Pleasure^[10] in 1955 used a plastic disk which was

-attached to the tracing plate with a hole over the apex of the Gothic Arch.
+Pleasure,^[10] in 1955, used a plastic disk attached to the tracing plate with a hole over the apex of the Gothic arch.
 The Centric Relation record could then be made without a change of vertical dimension.

-Various tracing devices were designed by Hights, Phillips, Terrel, Sears, House, Misserman and others.
-[1,11] The Sears Recording Trivet had an intraoral central bearing point and two extraoral tracing plates.
-The maxillary and mandibular tracing arms were locked into Centric Relation with two lumps of plaster.
+Various tracing devices were designed by Hights, Phillips, Terrel, Sears, House, Misserman and others.^[1,11] The Sears recording trivet had an intra-oral central bearing point and two extra-oral tracing plates.
+The maxillary and mandibular tracing arms were locked into centric relation with two lumps of plaster.

-Silverman^[12] in 1957, used an intraoral Gothic Arch tracer to locate the "biting point" of a patient.
+Silverman^[12] in 1957, used an intra-oral Gothic arch tracer to locate the "biting point" of a patient.
 The patient was told to bite hard on the tracing plate.
 This developed the functional resultant of the closing muscles which would retrude the mandible.
 The indentation made by the patient would be used for the centric record whether or not it corresponded to the Gothic arch apex.